 Heavy periods are the worst.
-They’re draining.
-They’re annoying.
-And sometimes they really hurt!
-A very heavy period, also called menorrhagia, can be caused by a ton of things – changes in hormone levels, weight loss or gain, changes in diet and exercise routines, medical conditions and more.
-If your answer to several of these questions is yes, consider talking to your doctor about menorrhagia or very heavy periods.
+They’re draining, they’re annoying, and sometimes they really hurt!
+A very heavy period, also called menorrhagia, can be caused by many things – changes in hormone levels, weight loss or gain, changes in diet and exercise routines, medical conditions and more.
+If you are experiencing several of these changes, consider talking to your doctor about menorrhagia symptoms or heavy menstrual bleeding.

-It’s important to talk to your doctor.
-They may want to do a physical examination.
-They may recommend a cervical smear or blood tests to check your iron count or thyroid.
+It’s important to speak to your doctor – they may want to do a physical examination.
+They may recommend a cervical smear test or blood tests to check your iron count or thyroid.
 They can help you much better when they understand what else is going on in your body.

-When you see your doctor, bring a record of your symptoms, notes about when your period begins and ends, how many pads and tampons you use in a day and whether they are soaked through.
-All that information will help your doctor to understand as much as possible before making a diagnosis.
+When you see your doctor, bring a record of your symptoms, notes about when your period begins and ends, and how many pads and tampons you use in a day and whether they are soaked through.
+This information will help your doctor to understand as much as possible before making a diagnosis.

 In the meantime, make sure to protect yourself from leaks during heavy periods.
 There are a variety of ALWAYS pads designed for heavy-flow days.
 Have a look at our selection of ALWAYS pads for overnight protection.